Order of Charles III: The Grand Cross

 The Grand Cross of the Order of Charles III is reserved for those who, having completed relevant service to Spain, having been Presidents of the Congress of Deputies, the Senate, the Constitutional Court of the Supreme Judicial Council, the Supreme Court, Ministers or other senior officials of the state.
 The maximum number of Grand Crosses are limited to one hundred, not counting those accorded to Ministers.

-Knights Collar and Knights Grand Cross of the Order are entitled to be addressed with the style The Most Excellent in front of their name.
-Other members are entitled to the style of The Most Illustrious.
+Knights/Dames of the Collar and Knights/Dames Grand Cross of the Order are entitled to be addressed with the honorific The Most Excellent in front of their name.
+Other members are entitled to the honorific of The Most Illustrious.

 Grades

 The orders are currently conferred in the following grades: